White Manta - Indonesia LiveaboardInquiry

 White Manta - prices and what's included

-Prices are per person per trip in Euros based on 2 persons sharing a cabin.
+Prices are per person per trip in USD based on 2 persons sharing a cabin.

 Exact pricing is available on the schedule here as prices vary dependant on the time of year, destination and the length of the trip and sometimes special offers are available.